 Monaco’s financial marketplace dates back to the end of the nineteenth century, when the first deposit banks opened in the Principality.
 Most of these banks were French.
 However, the financial industry did not really take off until the 1970s, when expansion was stimulated by an imaginative and active policy on the part of the public authorities and by the effect of a long period of economic growth and political and social stability.

-Under various agreements between France and Monaco, Monegasque banks are supervised by the Prudential Supervisory Authority (Autorité de Contrôle Prudentiel [ACP]) and are therefore subject to the same prudential and regulatory rules as French banks.
-All supervisory activities are strictly regulated, which guarantees the confidentiality of transactions carried out by financial institutions in Monaco.
+Under various agreements between France and Monaco, Monegasque banks are supervised by the Prudential Supervisory Authority (Autorité de Contrôle Prudentiel – ACP) and are therefore subject to the same prudential and regulatory rules as French banks.
+All supervisory activities are, of course, strictly regulated, which guarantees the confidentiality of transactions carried out by financial institutions in Monaco.